 Connecting your Sapphire profile with ORCID will provide you with greater flexibility in managing your publication history.
 You can continue to manage publications manually or manage them in a single repository (ORCID) and import them as required into Sapphire, reducing the need to double handle your publication information.

 An ORCID account is required to link publications to Sapphire.
-To register for an ORCID account visit https://orcid.org/register.
+To register for an ORCID account visit Create your ORCID iD.

-For additional assistance, please contact the NHMRC Research Help Centre via email - email@example.com.
+For additional assistance, contact the NHMRC Research Help Centre via email firstname.lastname@example.org.

 Following new release:

-Re-acceptance is no longer required when a CI swaps their CI role.
+Re-acceptance is no longer required when a CI swaps their Chief Investigator (CI) role.

 On all application forms the GO is to be added on the Application Details page.
-This will be particularly useful for applicants and RAOs who look at applications across many opportunities.
+This will be particularly useful for applicants and Research Administration Officers (RAOs) who look at applications across many opportunities.